holoviz/holoviz/doc/background.rst

    data that that can be mixed and matched with HoloViews objects
 -  `Datashader <https://datashader.org>`__: Rasterizing
    huge datasets quickly as fixed-size images
--  `Colorcet <https://colorcet.holoviz.org>`__: A wide range of perceptually uniform or large-number categorical colormaps for use with the other libraries
+-  `Lumen <https://lumen.holoviz.org>`__: Framework for visual analytics that allows users to build data-driven dashboards from a simple YAML specification
--  `Lumen <https://lumen.holoviz.org>`__: Framework for visual analytics which allows users to build data-driven dashboards from a simple YAML specification
+-  `Colorcet <https://colorcet.holoviz.org>`__: A wide range of perceptually uniform continuous colormaps and perceptually based categorical color sets for use with the other libraries

 Assuming that you have some data of some particular **Data type**, the chart below will help you choose a suitable Python **Data library**